monsterkodi/koffee/README.md

 If you decide to join these into a single line, you have a problem: for each of the lines a comma must be inserted.
 The same goes for objects that span over multiple lines.

-In **koffee**, you don't need to insert commata after string and number primitives.
+In **koffee**, you don't need to insert commata after number or string primitives and POD structures.
 Those are all valid expressions:

 ```